First Signs Of Liver Disease In Dogs

 Treatment options will mostly depend on the type of disease and level of damage.
 Usually, vets recommend intake of electrolytes and fluids and limited activity.
 Supplements and medications are often part of this process.

 In some cases, medication like ursodiol is used to cure bile duct obstruction.
-Unfortunately, it is often the only option.
-It has a high success rate, especially for liver shunts, and has the potential to cure the majority of dogs.
-However, for some pups, this might not be an option; they will have to live their whole life on a special diet and drugs.
+It has a high success rate especially for liver shunts and has the potential to cure the majority of dogs.
+However, for some pups this might not be an option and they will have to live their whole life on a special diet and drugs.
+In addition to veterinary care, using a targeted supplement like liver support for dogs can help manage symptoms and provide the liver with the nutrients it needs to regenerate.

 When it comes to infections, antiviral drugs and antibiotics are usually administered.
-Other conditions like chronic hepatitis cannot be cured, and it’s often managed with a restrictive diet and medicines.
-Cancer or tumours may demand surgery, chemo, or the use of drugs.
+Other conditions like chronic hepatitis cannot be cured and it is often managed with a restrictive diet and medicines.
+Cancer or tumours may demand surgery, chemo or the use of drugs.

 How long can dogs with this condition live?